Largest U.S. food contract manufacturer Hearthside on the block

-NEW YORK (Reuters) - Private equity firm Wind Point Partners is exploring a sale of Hearthside Food Solutions LLC, the largest food contract manufacturer and largest privately held bakery in the United States, three people familiar with the matter said this week.
+NEW YORK, Oct 25 (Reuters) - Private equity firm Wind Point Partners is exploring a sale of Hearthside Food Solutions LLC, the largest food contract manufacturer and largest privately held bakery in the United States, three people familiar with the matter said this week.

 Hearthside has earnings before interest, tax, depreciation and amortization of around $120 million, two of the people added.